michaelkurihara/michaelkurihara.github.io/essays/smartQuestions.md

 What I love about this question is that it is well named, it objective is clear, the problem is clear, and the error message is clear.
 It is posted on the right on the Stack Exchange forum, with good tags:  malware, antivirus, clamav.
-The person who posed the even responded to a question in a reply and added the "EDIT:" section the post showing responsiveness.
+The person who posted the question responded to a follow up question in a reply and added the "EDIT:" section to the post showing responsiveness.
+The irony of a good question is that there is so little say, since it say everything you need.

 ## “Make it clear you appreciate the time people spend helping you for free.”

-Of course, my favorite part of Mr. Raymond's essay, is the Disclaimer section, which precedes the Introduction:
+Of course, my favorite part of Mr. Raymond's essay, is the "Disclaimer" section, which precedes the Introduction:

 >Many project websites link to this document in their sections on how to get help.
 That's fine, it's the use we intended — but if you are a webmaster creating such a link for your project page, please display prominently near the link notice that we are not a help desk for your project!
 >